 On those special Sunday mornings when I was a kid (or an adult), my dad (Bill) would mess up the kitchen and make these incredible pancakes that are light as a feather.

 For the past 40 years or so I’ve been messing up the kitchen making my favorite breakfast item.
 Thanks, Dad!!
 (I must have bought the tie at the “Clown Store.”)

-In order to feed everyone at once, you’ll need to keep the pancakes warm in the oven.
-A wire rack over a rimmed baking sheet works great as the air circulates around the pancakes so they don’t get soggy while you make all the pancakes.
+To feed everyone at once, you’ll need to keep the pancakes warm in the oven.
+A wire rack over a rimmed baking sheet works great as the air circulates around the pancakes, so they don’t get soggy while you make all the pancakes.
 Don’t cover the pancakes with foil as it traps the heat in and makes them soggy.

-I also incorporate blueberries and Grand Marnier marinated orange zest, but these are scrumptious all on their own as well.
+I also incorporate blueberries, and Grand Marnier marinated orange zest, but these are scrumptious all on their own as well.
 My longtime friend Craig makes a Hawaiian version using crushed Macadamia nuts (about 20) and a mashed ripe banana that he adds at the end after the vegetable oil.
-(I’m also thinking I might just pour the Grand Marnier into the batter like he does.)
+(I also think I might just pour the Grand Marnier into the batter as he does.)

 Tracy loves them with crumbled, crispy bacon.
 I’m telling you, you cannot go wrong with this recipe!

 2 t.
 Baking Soda

 2 c.
 Buttermilk